singnet/dev-portal/docs/ai-consumers/invoke-service-snet-cli.md

 To use the faucet you need to [create a wallet](/docs/ai-consumers/wallet), and then provide them with your wallet's public address.

 ### Step 2.
-Get some AGI
+Get some AGIX

-We provide a faucet to get AGI for either Ropsten or Kovan [networks](https://faucet.singularitynet.io/)
+We provide a faucet to get AGIX for either Ropsten or Kovan [networks](https://faucet.singularitynet.io/)

-You'll need a github account to authenticate, and there after you can request AGI every 24 hours.
+You'll need a github account to authenticate, and there after you can request AGIX every 24 hours.

 ### Set an identity